alecsandrapetruescu/serverless-web-application/README.md

     ```
     npm run prebuild
     ```
+4. Run build steps for React app
+    ```
+    npm run buildUi
+    ```
-4. Configure your AWS CLI to point to the AWS account and region where you want to deploy.
+5. Configure your AWS CLI to point to the AWS account and region where you want to deploy.
 You can run the following command to verify which AWS account you are currently logged on:
     ```
     aws sts get-caller-identity
     ```